 - Do not exercise or do any activities that will cause you to sweat for the remainder of the day

-- Do not lie down or leaning forward for 2-4 hours after treatment.
+- Do not lie down or lean forward for 2-4 hours after treatment.

 - Avoid any form of facial treatment or massage to reduce the risk of spread to adjacent muscles where it might cause the eyelid to droop